Advertising

 Future of the magazine in the USA

 The success of this debut could pave the way for continued releases, digital editions, and collaborations with local artists.
-However, Shiraki says he seeks creators who tell their own stories in a genuine way, without the obligation to follow the "Japanese style."
+However, Shiraki states that he seeks creators who tell their own stories in a genuine way, without the obligation to follow the "Japanese style.".

-However, the premiere issue will be available for free at Anime NYC between August 21st and 24th, and at Kinokuniya until November 10th, while supplies last.
+However, the debut issue will be available for free at Anime NYC between August 21st and 24th, and at Kinokuniya until November 10th, while supplies last.

 Source: Anime Corner / X (twitter)